viaBlock/atn_setup/README.md

 # ATN setup

-Helpers to download, setup and work with ATN environment
+Group of helpers to download, setup and work within the ATN environment

-The repository contains several helper scripts prepaer environment for work with ATN kernel module.
+The repository contains several helper scripts to prepare the environment for the ATN kernel module.

 ## Initial preparation
-Two or more computers are required to test ATN functionality.
-This could be physical or virtual VMs.
+Two or more nodes are required to test ATN functionality.
+This could be physical appliances or virtual VMs.
-It's **ultimate important** to make sure there is a **direct Ethernet-like connection between test machines** since the implementation is based on LLC encapsulation and not using IP networks.
+It's **ultimate important** to make sure there is a **direct Ethernet connection between the nodes** since the implementation is based on LLC encapsulation and not using TCP/IP.

-So any combination of these most probably would not work:
+So any combination of the below, is expected not to work:

-* EC2 AWS cloud machines (only IP communication, VPC might solve the problem but not tested)
+* Public cloud instances (unless they are based on the same dedicated host; a feature that needs to be enabled)
-* Machines behind any kind of firewall or NAT
+* Nodes behind any kind of firewall or NAT

 To help out with environement preparation there is a script 'vbox_prepare.sh'.

-The script will prepare 2 VMs running Ubuntu 18.04 Server.
+This script will prepare 2 VMs running Ubuntu 18.04 Server.
 Second VM is created as a Linked Clone from original VM.
 Default user is 'test'.
 Password for 'test' and 'root' is 'test'